Brain tumor care

 Depending on the type of brain tumor you have, your neurosurgeon and other specialists may recommend treatment options that include:

 - Surgical resection: A procedure that removes part of an organ or gland.
 It can also be used to remove a tumor and normal tissue around it.

 - Stereotactic radiation: A type of external radiation therapy that uses special equipment to position the patient and precisely deliver radiation to a tumor.
 The total dose of radiation is divided into several smaller doses given over several days.
 Stereotactic radiation therapy is used to treat brain tumors and other brain disorders.
 It also is being studied in the treatment of other types of cancer, such as lung cancer.

-- Stereotactic radiosurgery (SRS): Treats brain disorders with a precise delivery of a single, high dose of radiation in a one-day session.
-Through the use of three-dimensional, computer-aided planning and a high degree of immobilization, the treatment can minimize the amount of radiation that passes through healthy brain tissue.
+- Stereotactic radiosurgery: Treats brain disorders with precise delivery of a single, high dose of radiation in a one-day session.
+Through the use of three-dimensional, computer-aided planning and a high degree of immobilization of the patient, the treatment can minimize the amount of radiation that passes through healthy brain tissue.
 Focused radiation beams are delivered to a specific area of the brain to treat abnormalities, tumors or functional disorders.

 - Chemotherapy: A general term for any treatment involving the use of drugs to stop cancer cells from growing.
 Chemotherapy is designed to kill cancer cells and can be administered through a vein, injected into a body cavity or taken orally in the form of a pill, depending on which drug is used.
 Chemotherapy works by destroying cancer cells.
 The downside is that it does not differentiate between a cancer cell and some healthy cells.
 In turn, this treatment affects not only the fast-growing cancer cells but also other fast-growing cells in your body, including hair and blood cells.